The Recalibration Conundrum: Hedging Valuation Adjustment for Callable Claims: Conclusion

-Figures \ref{fig:bad-es} and \ref{fig:not-bad-es} show the economic capital processes of the two traders as per Propositions \ref{p:bad}-\ref{p:notsobad} (iii), resulting in the KVA$_0$ (for a hurdle rate $r$ of 10\%) displayed in Table \ref{tab:HVA-KVA0}, along with the corresponding HVA$_0$.
-As expected, $\HVA^{nsb}_0 \leq \HVA^{bad}_0$ and $\KVA^{nsb}_0 \leq \KVA^{bad}_0$.
-In this simple example, the KVA is largely dominated by the HVA, by a factor $>5$, whereas the opposite was prevailing in the case of model risk on a European claim in \citet*[Eqn.~(3.10)]{AlbaneseCrepeyBenezet22}.
-However, a common and salient conclusion is that, in all the considered examples (bad or not-so-bad trader dealing a callable claim here or bad trader dealing a European claim in the previous paper), the risk-adjusted HVA, $\AVA=\HVA+\KVA$ (additional valuation adjustment for model risk), is much larger (even several times, in the case of the bad traders of this or the previous paper) than the price difference $q-Q$ (mainly due to an HVA effect in the present callable case, see Figures \ref{fig:bad-hva} and \ref{fig:not-bad-hva-all}, and to a KVA effect in the previous paper).
-This provides quantitative arguments in favour of a reserve for model risk that should be much larger than the common practice of reserving $q-Q$ simply (cf.~\citet*[Remark 2.5]{AlbaneseCrepeyBenezet22}).
-We also reassert from \citet*{AlbaneseCrepeyIabichino19} that Darwinian model risk cannot be detected by standard market risk metrics such as value-at-risk, expected shortfall or stressed value-at-risk.
-Model risk derives from the cumulative effect of daily recalibrations and feeds into the first moment of returns (alpha leakages).
-The usual market risk metrics, instead, all focus on higher moments of return distributions at short-time horizons (such as one day).
-Model risk can only be seen by simulating the hedging behaviour of a bad model within a good model, recalibrating the bad model on-the-fly as done in the elementary cases of this paper or \citet*{AlbaneseCrepeyBenezet22} (in which the HVA can be computed effectively) or, at least, proceeding by state-space analysis as demonstrated in a realistic setup in \citet*{AlbaneseCrepeyIabichino19}.
-Note that dynamic recalibration in a realistic simulation setup is not necessarily out-of-scope with the help of the emerging machine learning fast calibration techniques.
-However, again, the best practice would be that banks only rely on high-quality models, so that such computations are simply not necessary.
+Figures \ref{fig:bad-es} and \ref{fig:not-bad-es} show the economic capital processes of the bad and not-so-bad traders of Propositions \ref{p:bad}-\ref{p:notsobad}(iii), resulting in the KVA$_0$ displayed for a hurdle rate $h$ of 10\% in Table \ref{tab:HVA-KVA0}, along with the corresponding HVA$_0$.
+As expected, $\HVA^{nsb}_0 \leq \HVA^{bad}_0$ and $\KVA^{nsb}_0 \leq \KVA^{bad}_0$, \b{which illustrates the relevance of the proposed HVA and KVA metrics in terms of their sensitivities to the specification of the setup.} In this example, the KVA is largely dominated by the HVA, by a factor $>4$, whereas the opposite was prevailing in the case of model risk on a European claim in \citet*[Eqn.~(37)]{AlbaneseCrepeyBenezet22}.
+However, a common and salient conclusion is that, in all the considered examples: bad or not-so-bad trader dealing a callable claim here or a European claim (for which bad or not-so-bad was in fact the same) in the previous paper, the risk-adjusted HVA, $\AVA=\HVA+\KVA$ (additional valuation adjustment for model risk), is much larger than the price difference $q-Q$ of the claim between the trader's model and a reference model.
+Whether this is mainly due to an HVA effect as in the present callable case (see Figures \ref{fig:bad-hva} and \ref{fig:not-bad-hva-all}) or to a KVA effect in \cite{AlbaneseCrepeyBenezet22}, in any case, it provides quantitative arguments in favour of a reserve for model risk that should be much larger than the common practice of reserving such a price difference simply (cf.~\citet*[Remark 2.10]{AlbaneseCrepeyBenezet22}).